ebowman/api-first-hand/README.md

     - `ApiFirstCore` - a wrapper for AST-related functionality
     - `ApiFirstPlayScalaCodeGenerator` - a wrapper for the Play-Scala generator

-Because of the modular plugin architecture, all modules must be enabled separatly in sbt's build.sbt.
+Because of the modular plugin architecture, all modules must be enabled separatly in sbt's `build.sbt`.
 It is also necessary to configure which parser(s) must be used by the plugin, like that:

 ```scala